 6 of the 7 species of sea turtle can be spotted in the waters of the Great Barrier Reef.
 Thousands of kilometres long, the Reef provides sanctuary for sea turtles come to forage, breed and nest along it.

 In the outer parts of the Great Barrier Reef, such as the Ribbon Reefs and Osprey Reefs, sea turtles are plentiful.
 The species you’ll be most likely to spot in the Great Barrier Reef are the green, hawksbill and loggerhead turtle.
-Olive Ridleys and leatherbacks have been recorded in the Great Barrier Reef, but sighting aren’t as common.
+Olive Ridleys and leatherbacks have been recorded in the Great Barrier Reef, but sighting isn’t as common.

 Liveaboards that cruise the Great Barrier Reef visit dive sites along the Ribbon Reefs and Osprey Reef, so your chances of bumping into plenty of sea turtles underwater are pretty high.